 EYE (Early Years Education) Funding

-Your child can claim all their funded hours with us at Forest Footsteps Childcare or share the hours between settings.
-If you are planning on sharing the hours then please inform me.
-For 3 and 4 year olds who are eligible for the additional 15hrs funding may use more than 2 providers, but no more than 2 providers in one day.
+Your child can claim all their funded hours with us at Forest Footsteps Childcare or share the hours between different settings.
+If you are planning on sharing the hours, please contact Erin Cuffley directly regarding this.
+For 3 and 4 year olds (who are eligible for the additional 15 hours funding) may use more than two providers; but no more than two providers in one day.

-The funded places provided for your child do not include funding to cover the cost of consumable items, drinks, meals, nappies, additional services/outings.
+The funded places provided for your child do not include funding to cover the cost of consumable items such as: drinks, meals, nappies, additional staffing or additional services/outings.
 These items will be included in your termly invoices.
-So that parents/guardians have a full idea of their fees to be paid (with no unexpected high expenses), *we have calculated an average price for the cost of extras that are not included with the EYE funding.* Your termly invoice will be calculated with an hourly charge for additional hours of childcare that fall outside of the funded hours and for set charges for the extra cost of consumables, food and outings.
 Any full days that do not include any funding will be charged at our usual rates.

-Additional hours outside of the funding and extra charges are to be paid in advance as set in the termly invoices.
-1 months fees of additional contracted hours and extra charges will be charged as a deposit to secure your place.
+Additional hours outside of the funding and extra charges are to be paid in advance as set in the monthly invoices.
+One month's fees of additional contracted hours and extra charges will be charged as a deposit, to secure your place.
 This will be agreed in advance.
-Your deposit will be credited to your final invoice providing appropriate notice is given.
-Where appropriate notice has not been given, your deposit will be lost
+Your deposit will be credited to your final invoice, providing appropriate notice is given.
+Where appropriate notice has not been given, your deposit will be lost.

-If children are absent due to illness or holiday the additional hours contracted outside of funding and extra charges will still be charged for each of the days where your child would usually attend.
-To terminate the contract for the additional hours outside of funding and extra charges, 4 weeks notice must be given in writing.
+If children are absent due to illness or holiday, the additional hours contracted outside of funding and extra charges will still be charged for each of the days where your child would usually attend.
+To terminate the contract for the additional hours outside of funding and extra charges, four weeks' notice must be given in writing.

-We provide a lunch menu but if parents/guardians would prefer to supply their child’s own lunchbox they may.
-We ask that you read and follow our lunchbox policy.
-If agreed by Forest Footsteps Childcare where parents/guardian’s will not contribute towards the extra charges, they will need to provide their child with all food, drinks and nappies for the day.
+If agreed by Forest Footsteps Childcare (where parents/guardians will not contribute towards the extra charges), they will need to provide their child with all food, drinks and nappies for the day.
 This may also effect the activities and experiences that will be offered.

 15 hours free childcare for all 3 and 4 year olds.